Alice Pagani: Early life

+Personal life

 From 2018 to 2021, she was in a relationship with rapper Pyrex, a member of Dark Polo Gang.
 The two also bought a house in Milan.

-In 2021, she appeared on the cover of the Italian edition of Vanity Fair to help express support for the banning of discrimination and hate crimes against women, gay and transgender people.
+In 2021, she appeared on the cover of the Italian edition of Vanity Fair to help express support for a bill that bans discrimination and hate crimes against women, gay and transgender people.